 The overall goal of the MRFN is to function as a national network that supports and promotes the growth of the materials science field in the United States, as well as increase its ability to compete internationally.
 Each center addresses the growing need for advanced fabrication, characterization, and computational tools from both academic (large and small colleges) and industrial scientists in materials research.
 By providing researchers with unprecedented access to instruments, techniques, and collaborators the network enhances the investigation of theory, synthesis, and characterization of materials by integrating the capabilities of individual MRSEC centers into a cooperating network.

 At Penn State, the MRSEC has partnered with the Materials Research Institute to establish the MRFN Faculty Fellowship Program.
-This program targets the establishment of relationships between Penn State and faculty from Primarily Undergraduate Institutions who are engaged in an existing research effort.
+This program targets the establishment of relationships between Penn State and faculty from Primarily Undergraduate Institutions in relatively nearby regional areas who are engaged in an existing research effort.

-The fellowship stives to bolster the research effort by providing the resources necessary to utilize MRFN facilities on the University Park campus.
-Awards are in the range of $5,000 and can be used to cover instrument usage and staff time charges.
+The fellowship strives to bolster the research effort of selected fellows by providing the financial support necessary to utilize MRFN facilities on the University Park campus.
+Awards are in the range of $5,000 and are used to cover instrument usage and staff time charges.
+Travel and housing expenses are not included.
+While in-person, onsite engagement with fabrication and characterization tools and technical staff is encouraged, remote access is available to researchers for particular instruments, and certain tasks can be conducted by highly trained staff .
+These options should be considered as viable solutions for circumventing obstacles such as COVID-19 safety restrictions or long distance, timing, and availability issues.
 Demonstration of complementary support is encouraged, e.g., student funding to work on the project.

-All questions and proposal submissions (via email attachment) should be submtted to Josh Stapleton email@example.com
+All documents should be submtted via email attachment to Josh Stapleton firstname.lastname@example.org.

 Feedback from Prior MRFN Faculty Fellows